 Finding the right option, or options, for you can lead to a huge saving in costs, time and stress.
 Most importantly it can benefit the family going forward which is important if you have children.
 Our policy is to ensure that when we meet with clients we outline all the possible options available to achieve your aims.

-When advising, we will outline the likely approach taken by the courts.
+We will outline the likely approach taken by the courts.
 The factors the court takes into account are listed in section 25 of the Matrimonial Cause Act 1973.
-Because the Act is over 40 years old, the courts interpretation of the provisions have changed over the years.
+Because the Act is almost 50 years old, the courts interpretation of the provisions have changed over the years.
 This has allowed the law to keep up with changes in society.
 For this reason, case law can be as important as the Act itself, which means the law constantly evolves.
 The individual members of our firm are actively involved in the family law community which helps us keep apace with developments in the law.